 c) Understanding Organisational Roles and Responsibilities Compliant with EASA Part 147

-d) Understand the environment driving the 147 process to focus your business decision process
+d) Understand the environment driving the 147 processes to focus your business decision process

-e) Ability to Consider changes in EASA Part 147 and how they impact your specific organisation
+e) Ability to Consider changes in EASA Part 147 and how they impact your specific organization

-f) Have confidence in full compliance and the ability to perceive opportunity to optimise
+f) Have confidence in full compliance and the ability to perceive an opportunity to optimize

 g) Have the knowledge to be able to implement part 147 within an Organisation

-i) Be able to demonstrate Part 147 Functionality and to avoid or mitigate problems
+i) Be able to demonstrate Part 147 Functionality and avoid or mitigate problems

 j) A detailed understanding of the PART 147 Quality System – The difference between QA & QC Roles and responsibilities.
 QC responsibility of the Training Manager.